thisisnic/engagetrack/README.md

 # EngageTrack

-EngageTrack is a tool designed to help Open Source maintainers measure and visualize community engagement.
-It aggregates and analyzes metrics like:
+EngageTrack is a tool designed to help Open Source maintainers measure and visualise community engagement.
+It aggregates and analyses metrics like:

 - **Top contributors**: Code commits, reviews, comments.